ThatXliner/blog/_drafts/modern-editor-war.md

 Vim boasts for being *super customizable*.
 At least, that's it's potential.

 To customize vim, you'd need to edit the `.vimrc` in your home directory.
-The `.vimrc` is kind of like the Atom's init file but for Vim.
+The `.vimrc` is kind of like Atom's init file but for Vim.
 For me, it looks like this:

 ![My vimrc](../assets/images/my-vimrc.png)
 <p align="center"><em>Better</em></p>